MakeSchool/iOS8-Notes/README.md

 When Xcode creates the `NotesListTableViewController` it uses a template for `UITableViewController` subclasses that comes with a lot of comments and placeholder code.

-The `UITableView` is a very important component on the iOS platform, now you will learn how to use it. `UITableView` declares two protocols `UITableViewDataSource` and `UITableViewDelegate`.
+The `UITableView` is a very important component on the iOS platform, basically every scrollable list of items (e.g. messages, email) is implemented using `UITableView`. `UITableView` declares two protocols `UITableViewDataSource` and `UITableViewDelegate`.
+The data source protocol is used by the table view to determine the content it needs to display, the delegate protocol is used to inform another class about cells that have been selected and to provide an interface for modifying the table view behaviour.

 The `UITableViewController` creates a `UITableView` and sets itself as the delegate and the data source of the table view.
 If you were to create a `ViewController` that has a table view and **does not** inherit from `UITableViewController` you would have to set up the data source and the delegate of your table view yourself.

 ##The UITableViewDataSource protocol

+A table view generates its content by asking its data source.
+The content of a table view is represented by `UITableViewCells`.
+Each row displays one of these cells.
+Additionally a `UITableView` can be divided into sections.
+Sections are represented by small headers between groups of cells.
+To determine the exact content a table view needs to display it polls its data source by calling the following methods:

+- -(NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section
+- -(UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath

+There are many more methods that are part of the protocol but the two mentioned above are required to be implemented and are sufficient to generate the basic content of the table view.
+By default a table view has one section.
+For our Notes app we will go with this default.
+If we would want to divide our content into multiple sections we would have to implement an additional data source method to report the amount of sections in our table view.

+Now lets fill the table view with some placeholder content:

+- Remove the `numberOfSectionsInTableView` implementation from `NotesListTableViewController.m`.
+Because we want to use the default option (one section) we do not need to implement this method
+- Change the implementation of `tableView:numberOfRowsInSection:` to return 10, for now we want display 10 placeholder cells in our list:
+	 	- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
+		    // Return the number of rows in the section. return 10;
+		}
+- Add an implementation of `tableView:cellForRowAtIndexPath`:
+		- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {
+		    UITableViewCell *cell = [tableView dequeueReusableCellWithIdentifier:@"NotesCell" forIndexPath:indexPath];

+		    cell.textLabel.text = @"Note";

+		    return cell;
+		}

+The `tableView:numberOfRowsInSection:` implementation is quickly explained, the table view wants to now the amount of rows - for now we return 10 as a placeholder, later we will return the amount of notes we have stored in the App.

+The second method `tableView:cellForRowAtIndexPath:` is a little bit more complicated.
+To save memory a `UITableView` only keeps references to cells that are currently visible.
+Imagine how a list with 20 000 entries would impact memory and performance if the `UITableView` would create every cell upfront and keep a reference to it - dynamically allocting cells as they are needed is a better approach.
+Additionally the table view is designed to reuse cells that are no longer visible and to use them to display new content that has become visible - once again for performance reasons.
+This way a table view can use as little as 20 cells to display thousands of entries in a list.

+As developers we need to implement the `tableView:cellForRowAtIndexPath:` method in a way that reuses existing table view cells instead of constantly creating new ones.
+This is what we accomplish with the first line, we tell the table view to dequeue a cell with a certain *identifier*.
+We need this identifier because a table view could contains cells of different types (some cells could display places, other music, etc.) and we can only reuse an existing cell if it has the same type as the entry the table view is about to add.